• Skip to primary navigation

 Where are feijoas grown in the world?

-Feijoa are still unheard of in many parts of the world, but is slowly becoming more popular, especially in places where the plants grown well.
+Feijoa are still unheard of in many parts of the world, but is slowly becoming more popular, especially in places where the plants grow well.
 You can find feijoas in garden and streetscapes in some parts of the east coast of the USA around California, in some parts of the east coast of Australia and in some parts of Iran, Spain and Italy.

 Feijoa flowers